NCAA Logo

 National Collegiate Athletic Association Logo 1938

-In 1938, the first measurements of the logo were taken.
+The first measurements of the logo were taken in 1938.
 But they are insignificant: a ring of small hollow circles has appeared around the central part, and the heads of the athletes are now slightly tilted forward.
-The facial features of the recipients have been slightly changed.
+The recipients’ facial features have also been slightly altered.

 1957 – 1971